-Professor Warburton’s research has attracted significant outside funding, including major research grants from the John Templeton Foundation and the World Bank.
-Professor Warburton has recently published his research in the Journal of Empirical Legal Studies and been invited to present his work at academic and policy venues, including the American Law and Economics Association, the Federal Reserve Bank of Cleveland, and the Conference on Empirical Legal Studies.
-His research was recently selected for presentation at the Stanford-Yale Junior Faculty Forum.
+Warburton has published his research in leading law reviews and peer-reviewed journals, such as the Journal of Empirical Legal Studies and the Journal of Banking & Finance.
+He has been invited to present his work at academic and policy venues, including the American Finance Association, the American Law and Economics Association, the Conference on Empirical Legal Studies, and the Harvard-Yale-Stanford Junior Faculty Forum.

-Prior to his academic career, Professor Warburton was a banking and finance attorney with the Wall Street law firm of Milbank, Tweed, Hadley & McCloy in New York City and with the law firm of Jenner & Block in Chicago.
-Professor Warburton has also served as in-house counsel with Wells Fargo and Global Crossing.
-In all, Professor Warburton has nearly a decade of experience representing major financial institutions and public corporations in complex financing matters.
+Before his academic career, Warburton was a banking and finance attorney with the Wall Street law firm of Milbank, Tweed, Hadley & McCloy in New York City and with the law firm of Jenner & Block in Chicago.
+He also has served as in-house counsel with Wells Fargo and Global Crossing.
+In all, Warburton has nearly a decade of experience representing major financial institutions and public corporations in complex financing matters.

 Warburton earned a law degree (cum laude) from the University of Michigan Law School and a Ph.D. in finance from the University of Michigan Ross School of Business.
 He also holds a master’s degree in financial economics from the University of London and a master’s degree in government administration from the University of Pennsylvania.
 His A.B. (magna cum laude) is from Brown University.